Maximum-Security Cook County Jail Inmates Pledge To Change Ways And Help Fight Violence In Chicago: Inside Victor Woods' Unorthodox Approach

 Woods and the Cook County Jail consider this an essential step to stopping the revolving cycle of violence.

 “What do they got to lose?”
-Woods said.MORE NEWS: Chicago Weather: Building Heat
+Woods said.MORE NEWS: 1 Dead, 1 Injured After Crash Involving Semi-Trailer On Eisenhower Expressway Near Damen

 Woods was not paid to come and talk to the inmates.
 He plans to go back to the Cook County Jail later this year to finish, and get additional inmates on board.